avaneev/a5hash/README.md

 hash value with poor avalanche properties.

-However, one should consider the probability of BM happening on practical inputs, in the context of brute-force attack that continuously scans a set of inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is unbiased and meets usual random collision statistics at all times, with 1-bit margin, which means BM is triggered with a theoretical probability of 2<sup>-63</sup> for a 64-bit seed: this can be considered negligible for non-cryptographic use cases.
+However, one should consider the probability of BM happening on practical inputs, in the context of a brute-force attack that continuously scans a set of inputs, not knowing a fixed seed. `a5hash` state (`Seed1` and `Seed2`) is unbiased and meets usual random collision statistics at all times, with a 1-bit margin (see the "State Uniformity Margin" chapter), which means BM is triggered with a theoretical probability of 2<sup>-63</sup> for a 64-bit seed: this can be considered negligible for non-cryptographic use cases.

-When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), it is impossible for an attacker to know immediately whether BM was triggered in any of hash function's iterations: side-channel timing information requires hash collisions to accumulate quickly to be measurable.
-This requires not only triggering BM in one of the state variables, but also validating that a series of additional inputs yields multiple collisions: this additionally increases the "cost" of attack exponentially, depending on timing noise level.
+When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), it is impossible for an attacker to know immediately whether BM was triggered in any of the hash function's iterations: collision confirmation requires a statistically-significant timing information thus needing hash collisions to accumulate quickly to be measurable.
+This requires not only triggering BM in one of the state variables, but also validating that a series of additional inputs yields multiple collisions: this additionally increases the "cost" of attack exponentially, depending on the timing noise level.

-To sum up, `a5hash` is practically resistant to blinding multiplication in the general case, when hash function's `UseSeed` is unknown and hash function's output is not exposed.
+To sum up, `a5hash()` and `a5hash128()` are practically resistant to the "blinding multiplication" in the general case, when either hash function's `UseSeed` is unknown and hash function's output is not exposed.

 This conclusion applies only to hash functions that use a 64-bit seed.
 The 32-bit `a5hash32()` function should not be used in open systems due to